 Michael E. Legatt, Ph.D., CPT

-As an amateur (ham) radio operator, he received a commendation for helping to provide emergency communications during the 2003 blackout in the northeastern United States, which sparked his interest in the psychology of energy management.
+As an amateur (ham) radio operator, he received a commendation for providing emergency communications during the 2003 blackout in the northeastern United States, which sparked his interest in the psychology of critical infrastructure management.
 He works to build systems designed to provide operators with needed information, optimizing for perception, speed, comprehension, and stress management.
-He also works at the organizational level to support the growth of the industry's high reliability culture.
+He also works at the organizational level to support the growth of high reliability organizational culture in critical infrastructure.

-Prior to founding ResilientGrid, Michael spent ten years as the principal human factors engineer for the Electric Reliability Council of Texas (ERCOT), which manages the flow of electricity to over 24 million Texas customers, about 90% of Texas' load.
-There, his development of the Macomber Map® has been featured in the New York Times, National Public Radio, T&D World, and Forbes.
-The Macomber Map has helped ERCOT operators for over nine years, and Southwest Power Pool operators for over two years to maintain situational awareness in a variety of grid conditions, in training, simulations, and real-time operations, including region's top records of wind integration (52% SPP, 48% ERCOT).
+Prior to founding ResilientGrid, Dr. Legatt spent ten years as the principal human factors engineer for the Electric Reliability Council of Texas (ERCOT), where his development of the Macomber Map® has been helping ERCOT operators for over ten years, and Southwest Power Pool operators for over three years, to maintain situational awareness in a variety of grid conditions, in training, simulations, and real-time operations, including region's top records of wind integration (62% SPP, 54% ERCOT).

 Macomber Map is a registered trademark of Electric Reliability Council of Texas, Inc.